One of the questions I’m often asked is: “How do I get taken seriously at work?” And over my career I have asked myself that question as well.

 In the workplace it translates to having the confidence to challenge decisions.
 Being able to say no to your manager helps you build credibility.

-Bourne gave us some tips for helping managers to help us:
+Bourne gave some extra expert tips for managing up:

-- Recognise that it takes a while for people to change their mindsets
+- Recognize that it takes a while for people to change their mindsets from being a ‘doer’ to a ‘leader’

-- Know that they need to advise up too
+- Know that they need to advise up too, to the CEO and beyond

 - Remove the idea that risk is bad news